wuyongjianCODE/VLPMNuD_part2/README.md

 ## Self-training via YOLOX

-Step 1:Train a new student via YOLOX:
+Step 1: Train a new student via YOLOX:
 ```bash
 python tools/train.py -f exps/default/yolox_s.py -d 1 -b 1 --fp16
 ```
-Step 2:After that, if you want to repeat the self-training , take current student as a teacher and train a better student.
+Step 2: After that, if you want to repeat the self-training , take current student as a teacher and train a better student.
 You need to first employ the current student to prepare the pseudo-label, run:
 ```bash
 python eval_and_regenerate_trainset.py -f exps/default/yolox_s.py -c "YOLOX_outputs/yolox_s/best_ckpt.pth" -b 1 -d 1 --conf 0.001 --fp16 --fuse
 ```
 A new ```instance_train2017.json``` generated from the last student will replace the original label file at the path ```datasets/COCO/annotations/```.
-It means now the last student will perform as a teacher, and provide its "pseudo label" to the next coming student.It is time to run Step 1 again.
+It means now the last student will perform as a teacher, and provide its "pseudo label" to the next coming student.
+It is time to run Step 1 again.

 You can repeat Step 1 and 2 until you meet satisfactory result.
 Normally, repeating 1 ~ 4 times should be sufficient.
 Sometimes the first student learns the best, but he teaches bad.